General Data Protection Regulation (GDPR): What Do You Need to Do

 What is GDPR?

 GDPR is an EU law that puts normal people back in the driving seat when it comes to their data.

-It comes into force on the 25th of May this year.
+It came into force on the 25th of May this year.
 It has also been ratified by the UK government, so as it stands it will be enforced regardless of Brexit.

 It places a lot more responsibility on businesses to handle people’s data fairly – and let people know what’s going on.